 If your company is struggling with HMRC arrears, such as non-payment of VAT, corporation tax and/or PAYE, in chasing these debts HMRC may decide to use the services of a debt collection agency.

 Although often known as HMRC debt collectors, these are actually third party companies that HMRC bring in to help rather than being employees of HMRC directly.
 According to Gov.uk, HMRC currently use 13 different debt collection firms to recover monies owed in unpaid taxes.
 The aim of HMRC debt collectors is to seize assets from the company premises which will then be sold off with the proceeds going towards paying down the debt.

-These debt collection agencies are as follows:
+The debt collection agencies HMRC uses are as follows:

-Being faced with a letter threatening action from an HMRC enforcement officer shouldn't come as a surprise to any company director.
+Being faced with a letter threatening action from a HMRC enforcement officer shouldn't come as a surprise to any company director.
 It is the usually the result of a sustained period of time in which your company has failed to meet tax liabilities on time.
-It is common for HMRC to make numerous attempts to recover this debt themselves, either by calling you or by sending letters to notify you that the tax is overdue, but if it remains unpaid it is then likely they will outsource the debt collection to one of their trusted debt recovery agencies based around the UK.
+It is common for HMRC to make numerous attempts to recover this debt themselves, either by calling you or by sending letters to notify you that the tax is overdue, but if it remains unpaid it is then likely that HMRC will outsource the debt collection to one of their trusted debt recovery agencies based around the UK.

 If you are struggling with HMRC tax or PAYE arrears, we offer a free initial consultation to all company directors in a Real Business Rescue office that is local to you.
 We specialise in helping directors with debts above £15,000 and can provide expert independent advice whether you're at the early stage of HMRC sending you an overdue tax letter or the more critical stage where HMRC enforcement officers are knocking on your door.